 Imagine if it were your grandkids, rather than your kids, who you took to that rock concert that kept them out way past midnight on a school night.
 It was okay when it was your kids.
 But when it's your kid's kid, well, not so much.
 It's the central paradox of being a grandmother: you love somebody else's children, which means when it comes to activities you need to consider a lot of factors.

 Here are common types of activities (organized by theme) that a wiser grandparent than myself might avoid.
 Read more

 It's true what they say about being a grandparent...there is nothing quite like it.
-A whole new world opens up and there is simply no denying the magical effect a grandchild has on the heart of a grandma!
+A new world opens up and there's simply no denying the magical effect a grandchild has on the heart of a grandma!
 If you have entered this season you instantly understand.
 Join us in celebrating the joys of being a grandmother!

 Check Out Our Blog!

 The Grand Times